-Something relevant to virtually every field of study taught and researched at Cal State L.A. may be found in the books, pamphlets, periodicals, microforms, maps, compact and floppy disks, and World Wide Web sites that contain Federal and State government information.
-You will find statistics, Federal and State legislative materials, Census reports, research monographs, technical reports, educational frameworks, and more.
-Subjects covered include politics and government, business, law, education, crime and criminal justice, health and medicine, science and technology, and the arts and humanities.
+Something relevant to virtually every field of study taught and researched at Cal State L.A. may be found in the publications of the United State Government.
+You will find statistics, legislative materials, Census reports, research monographs, technical reports, educational frameworks, and more.
 Information about income tax, Social Security and Veterans benefits, careers, small business, citizenship and immigration, federal grants and fellowships, travel and recreation, nutrition and exercise, household safety, and many other consumer-oriented topics is also available.

 The Government Publishing Office (GPO) is the Federal Government's primary centralized resource for producing, procuring, cataloging, indexing, authenticating, disseminating, and preserving the official information products of the U.S. Government.
 The agency is responsible for the production and distribution of information products for all three branches of the Federal Government, including U.S. passports for the Department of State as well as the official publications of Congress, the White House and other Federal agencies, and the courts.